parridhi/eilproject/README.md

 Type `exit` to finish the script.

-### CLI
-The script also supports optional command-line arguments to modify its behavior.
-You can see a full list of these arguments by running the command ```python privateGPT.py --help``` in your terminal.

 # How does it work?
 Selecting the right local models and the power of `LangChain` you can run the entire pipeline locally, without any data leaving your environment, and with reasonable performance.